Pet Care Hospital in Kirrawee

 dog 2

-Causes and Treatment of Hip Dysplasia in Dogs
+Understanding Hip Dysplasia in Dogs in NSW Australia

 If your dog is a larger breed, you’ve probably heard the term “hip dysplasia” before; however, this is a serious condition that every pet owner needs to recognise.
 Hip dysplasia is a deformity in the hip joint that appears when dogs are in their early growth stages.
 In this article, Kirrawee Veterinary Hospital is exploring the causes and current treatments of hip dysplasia in dogs.